Juris-M/citeproc-cite-service/make-data/README.md

 1. Prepare (or edit) an Excel spreadsheet with the appropriate columns, with an entry for each document or case to be added;
 2. Save the file, and also save it in CSV format;
-3. Prepare a set of files named to correspond to CultExp document codes and place them in a ``files`` subdirectory immediately below the CSV file to be processed;
+3. Place a set of files named to correspond to CultExp document codes in a ``files`` subdirectory immediately below the CSV file to be processed;
 4. Use the `make-data` script documented here to generate a CSL JSON file (`import-me.json`), making amendments to the two ``court-*``